SRP Peak Hours 2026: The Full Schedule Every East Valley Homeowner Needs

 | Holiday pricing | Off-peak all day | Off-peak all day (10 holidays) |

-The biggest difference?
-SRP charges you extra for demand — the highest power you draw in any single on-peak hour.
-APS doesn't do this.
-Read our full SRP demand charges guide to understand how this works and why it matters more than energy rates.
+The biggest difference: SRP charges you extra for demand, the highest power you draw in any single on-peak hour.
+APS does not have this charge.
+Read our full SRP demand charges guide to understand how this works and why it usually matters more than the energy rate itself.

 | Charge Type | Summer (May–Oct) | Winter (Nov–Apr) |